The Litl Coot is a wonderful little pocket cruiser, ideally suited to the waters of Puget Sound or the inside passage.

 She is trailerable on a small powerboat style trailer, and compact enough to store in the average residential garage.
 The bilge keels allow her to beach out level and upright if caught by the tide.

 A 9.9 4 cycle outboard is about ideal, economical and quiet.
-Unlike most small sailboats of this size, the outboard is offset to clear the rudder.
+On most small sailboats of this size the outboard is offset to clear the rudder.
 The result is that on either tack, the motor is not in an ideal position.
 Sam has solved that problem by fitting dual rudders.
 Superior.

 The tabernacle hinged mast makes rigging at the boat launch a breeze.
 Simply raise the mast, attach the forestay to the anchor roller and pin the tabernacle.
 Easy.